 Via Lingua Certificate in Teaching English as Foreign Language: CTEFL

-Via Lingua provides a 130 hour program for graduates who wish to gain certification as a teacher of English as a Foreign Language (TEFL).
-Typically course members (trainees) are over 21 years of age and hold a degree from a recognized university.
+Via Lingua provides a 130-hour program for graduates who wish to gain certification as a teacher of English as a Foreign Language (TEFL).
+Typically course members (trainees) are over 18 years of age and may hold a degree from a recognized university.
 In certain circumstances non-degree holders will be considered for a place if their qualifications and / or experience are regarded as being equivalent to the demands of a degree.
 Trainees must either be native speakers of English or be able to demonstrate a competence in English sufficient for study at a Higher Education facility.

 General principles that underpin the Via Lingua CTEFL program

 The Via Lingua CTEFL program is unique in the field of Teaching English as a Foreign Language, in terms of both the content and the structure.
 The program is underpinned by the following principles: